pangenome/odgi/docs/rst/install.rst

 =================

 It is straightforward to build ODGI on a unix-based machine.
-First, obtain a copy of the rep and its submodules:
+First, obtain a copy of the repository and its submodules:

 .. code-block:: bash